cloudlinux/kcare-uchecker/README.md

 ```

 ## About
-The project is part of [kernelcare.com](https://kernelcare.com "KernelCare") - livepatching solution for linux kernels as well as shared libraries like glibc and openssl
+The project is part of [tuxcare.com](https://tuxcare.com "TuxCare") - livepatching solution for linux kernels as well as shared libraries like glibc and openssl